 - 8 cups water

-- Bring 6 cups water to a boil.
+- Bring 6 cups water to a boil in a saucepan.
 Add your tea bags and remove from heat.
 Let the tea bags seep for about 15 minutes.
 Remove tea bags and allow to cool.

 - Bring 2 cups water, sugar and peaches to a low boil (except not the peach you are reserving for garnish).
 Allow to simmer for 30 minutes.
 Mash peaches with old style potato masher or spoon and simmer for another 10 minutes.
 Remove from heat and run through strainer.
 Allow to cool.
 Combine the cooled tea and peach water.
 Stir well.
 Serve over ice with fresh peach slices.